Borgaard/jsd3-feedr/README.md

 ### Getting Started

 Begin by "forking" the starter code repository.
-You can do so by clicking the "Fork" icon on the top right of [this](https://github.com/generalassembly-studio/JS-Unit-2-Project-Starter-Code) page.
+You can do so by clicking the "Fork" icon on the top right of this repo.
 Once complete, clone the repository to your computer by running the following
 commands: